jobergner/backent-cli/README.md

 # backent-cli
 backent-cli provides a toolkit to generate a server which enables real-time state broadcasting of entities through websockets.

-Create your own API which braodcasts all changes to entities to the connected clients automatically:
+Generate a custom API through a config which braodcasts all changes to clients automatically:
 ```golang
 func broadcastChanges(params state.ReceivedParams, engine *state.Engine) {